Take a good look at the head coach in the dark grey suit on television tonight. In six months, Travis Ford might be doing his job someplace else.

 Talk of next year will wait for Ford.
 The only position he was linked to a month ago was the LSU job and that seemed to be because former UMass chancellor John Lombardi is the president at LSU.
 Lombardi was one of the top athletic boosters among the academic players at UMass, and one suspects that he will have a say in the new coach of the Tigers.

 Massachusetts athletic director John McCutcheon said he understands that perhaps some day, Ford will leave for another basketball job.
 That's something McCutcheon said he can't really control.
-But
+But it is something he can be prepared for.

 "We cross those bridges when we come to them," McCutcheon said yesterday morning.
 "You always have things in the back of your mind, you always think about everything that's part of the job.
 You'd be not dilligent if you weren't thinking about possibilities.